-Yesterday Google accused Microsoft and their Bing search engine of copying Google’s search results, Google noticed that both Bing’s and Google results were appearing exactly the same for many search terms, so decided to lay a ‘Honeypot’ trap to catch Bing out.
+Yesterday, Google accused Microsoft and their Bing search engine of copying Google’s search results.
+Google noticed that both Bing’s and Google’s results were appearing exactly the same for many search terms, so they decided to lay a ‘Honeypot’ trap to catch Bing out.

 Microsoft has responded to Google, and basically accused Google of ‘click fraud’, and has said that this is the same type of thing used by spammers to trick people into clicking on false search results.